 Do you know which toxic products to avoid?

-The biggest sources of toxicity may be the personal care product you use daily such as deodorant, hair products, cosmetics, fragrances, and even your toothpaste.
+Toxic products are everywhere.
+The biggest sources of toxicity may be the personal care products you use daily such as deodorant, hair products, cosmetics, fragrances, and even your toothpaste.

 It shocked me to see over 200 toxic ingredients are used in commercial products which can disrupt your hormone levels, cause health symptoms, and are even cancer-causing.